computerjazz/learn/README.md

 # CS/Software Dev Learning Resources
 I began to learn to code in earnest after many years of tinkering with personal websites and simple arduino sketches.
 Then I had an idea for an [Android app I wished existed](https://play.google.com/store/apps/details?id=com.danielmerrill.defind&hl=en&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1) and decided to figure out how to build it.

 This meant my first real foray into software was in Java — not usually the recommended first language, but I think it was the right path for me.
-I like to know a bit about _why_ things work, and the amount of magic fairy dust sprinkled over javascript (and, I assume, other 'beginner-friendly' langauges like python) made those languages feel more obscured from what was going on under the hood, which felt like an impediment to understanding.
+I like to know a bit about _why_ things work, and the amount of built-in language features in javascript (and, I assume, other 'beginner-friendly' langauges like python) made it feel more obscured from what was going on under the hood, which felt like an impediment to true understanding.

-I read a few Java books (see below) and learned about types, interfaces, and other safety measures that are critical in building big projects.
+I read a few Java books and learned about types, interfaces, and other safety measures that are critical in building big projects.
 The procedural knowledge I picked up helped me reason about my code and feel more confident when I later encountered looser javascript.
-Java is forgiving enough that I didn't have to worry about more 'bare-metal' things like manual memory management (which is still on my to-do list to learn).
+Java is still forgiving enough that I didn't have to worry about more 'bare-metal' things like manual memory management (which is still on my to-do list to learn).

 Another bonus of learning Java first is that it tends to be used in beginning CS material, so I was able to take courses like [Princeton's Algorithms I & II](https://www.coursera.org/learn/algorithms-part1) and implement the examples and assignments.